kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 If the `id` field is present, the server MUST respond with a processing confirmation response.

 >**NOTE:** MQTT packet ID cannot be used.
->If used, we would be unable to work via gateways as a gateway is allowed to change MQTT packet ID.
+>If used, it would not allow working via gateways as a gateway can change MQTT packet ID.

 If a batch does not specify the ID, the request degrades into a single-field JSON object.
 ```json